KKBOX/FireApp/README.markdown

 [Fire.app][fireapp] is a **menubar only app** for dead easy HTML prototyping.

+This fork addds the ability to minify files on save rather than build.

 Fire.app is written in **Java (JRuby)**, and works in mac, linux and pc.

 ## System Requirement